 - Mr. Melty is compared directly with the competition, and

 - The difference in financial outcome is a 15% capital expense savings if you buy Mr. Melty instead of the competition.

-These comparative financials reveal that Mr. Melty’s value proposition to PV-wafer manufacturers, looking to add 1.5M kg/year of capacity is a 15% capital expense savings versus the competition.
+These comparative financials reveal that Mr. Melty’s value proposition to PV-wafer manufacturers, looking to add 1.5M kg/year of capacity, is a 15% capital expense savings versus the competition.

 The value proposition for all capital equipment types and markets can be determined using the four-step process shown here.
-However, it is important to note that a piece of capital equipment can play a variety of roles in the buyer’s pursuit of profit.
+However, it is important to note that a piece of capital equipment can play various roles in the buyer’s pursuit of profit.
 These different roles will lead to variations in the buying-decision drivers and resulting comparative financials.
 Understanding these variations is born out of market intimacy.
 There is no escaping the need to understand how your target customer derives value from equipment like yours and your competitors’ ability to deliver on that value.